 It happens to most of us.
 We hit a certain age and everyone we know starts getting married all at once.
 One day out of the blue, invitations to friends’ engagement parties and weddings start streaming in seemingly every weekend.
 This makes us feel special for being given the opportunity to watch and cheer as two people make a lifelong commitment of love to each other.

-Since weddings are joyous occasions filled with love and champagne, we do not want to miss them especially when it is our friends getting married.
+Since weddings are joyous occasions filled with love and champagne, we do not want to miss them or the Bridal Shower, especially when it is our friends getting married.
 So, we RSVP, buy expensive gifts and outfits and make travel and accommodation arrangements for the special day.
 Amid all the excitement, the cost of attending these weddings seems trivial.
 This is until the third or fourth wedding of the year when it dawns on us that we are shelling out too much money yet we are not the ones getting married.

 An expensive occasion for everyone involved

 When a couple is getting married, they are often reminded that it is their special day, which should be all about them.
 If this were true, the cost of the wedding would be mostly down to them but it is not.
 Taking into account everything that goes into attending a wedding – taking time off work, traveling long distances and spending a lot of money, weddings are very expensive occasions even for the guests.